Celebrating Hispanic Heritage Month: Traditions, Culture, and Festivals

 • Tamales: These bundles of joy are made from masa dough filled with meat and vegetables, wrapped in corn husks, and steamed to perfection.
 They are most commonly associated with Mexico (Dixie Chik Cooks).

-Food in Traditions
+Food in Special Traditions

 • Día de los Reyes Magos: Celebrated with a “Rosca de Reyes,” a sweet bread that hides a tiny figurine inside.
 Whoever finds it gets to host the next party!